COADVISE: Covariate Adjustment with Variable Selection in Randomized Controlled Trials: Case Study

 \section{Case Study}

-We apply the \textbf{COADVISE} framework to analyze the Best Apnea Interventions for Research (BestAIR) trial data, available through the National Sleep Research Resources (NSRR) (\url{https://sleepdata.org/datasets/bestair/files/datasets}).
+We apply the COADVISE framework to analyze the Best Apnea Interventions for Research (BestAIR) trial data, available through the National Sleep Research Resources (NSRR) (\url{https://sleepdata.org/datasets/bestair/files/datasets}).
 The dataset includes 169 participants, with 83 assigned to the active treatment group (continuous positive airway pressure [CPAP]) and 86 to a combined control arm.
 The primary objective of the study is to assess the impact of CPAP on 24-hour systolic blood pressure (SBP).
 The data includes 114 covariates, making it high-dimensional given the sample size ($N=169$).

-Both the outcome and covariates contain missing values.
-Since only 25 observations are complete, we use the random forest method\cite{stekhoven2012missforest} (\texttt{missForest} option in our package) to impute all missing values.
 We consider two outcomes: (i) continuous SBP values (in mmHg); and (ii) binary SBP values, classifying SBP as high ($\geq 130$ mmHg) or low ($<130$ mmHg) based on a 130 mmHg threshold.